purescript-deprecated/purescript-math/README.md

 round :: Number -> Number
 ```

-Returns the integer nearest to the argument.
+Returns the integer closest to the argument.

 #### `sin`